makah/pushover-vba/README.md

 End Sub
 ```

-`I created two functions one very simples that only return true or false and another function that returns the JSON response.
+This library has two diferent ways to post.
+Post() that is very simple and only returns true or false, and PostOp(), a function that returns the JSON response and allow user to add optional parameters.

 Dependencies
 ============